THE ENVIRONMENTAL POLICY PARADOX First Edition - Outline

 (a) two assumptions:

-(1) inevitable byproducts of industry
+byproducts of industry

-(2) focus on disposal once generated
+on disposal once generated

 2. True costs are eventually paid

-(a) by future generations
+(a) by future

-(b) by public
+(b) by the public

-3. Longer we wait, greater the costs
+3. The longer we wait, the greater the costs

-4. Paradox of Superfunds liability provisions
+4. Paradox of Superfund’s liability provisions

-5. Full enforcement of Superfund & RCRA
+5. Full enforcement of Superfund and RCRA impossible

-(a) timetables and deadlines difficult to
+(a) timetables and

-(b) lack of industry compliance
+(b) lack of industry

-6. Regulations, economics, politics, and risk
+6. Regulations, economics, politics, and risk assessment

-(a) effects of Reagan Administration
+(a) effects of the

 7. What you can do about toxic wastes

-(a) have water supplies tested
+(a) have water

-(b) have an epidemiological study done
+(b) have an

 (c) citizen suits

-CHAPTER NINE: LAND MANAGEMENT ISSUES
+CHAPTER 9: LAND MANAGEMENT ISSUES

 Chapter Outline

-I. Local Land Use Planning
+I. Local Land-Use

-A. Land Use Planning is Contrary to Our DSP
+Contrary to Our DSP

-B. Lack of Planning in Major Cities in U.S.
+B. Lack of Planning in

-1. Growth fueled by freeways and federally
+1. Growth fueled by freeways and federally guaranteed

-guaranteed mortgages
+mortgages

 2. Traffic problems

-C. DSP and Informal Incentives Influence Land Use
+C. DSP and Formal

 1. Comprehensive plans